ltrgoddard/ltrgoddard.github.com/cv.markdown

 ## Skills and professional development

+2018
+:   **Sussex Humanities Lab summer workshop** (University of Sussex)
+    Invited to participate in annual workshop on the theme 'Narrative as Data <> Data as Narrative'.

 2016
 :   **This&THAT Camp** (University of Sussex)
     Skills-sharing event at the Sussex Humanities Lab.
 Led a session on network analysis and visualisation using R and Shiny.